deathworlders/online/content/books/deathworlders/chapter-12-only-human.md

 Jennifer Delaney.
 Mid-twenties, entirely out of fucks to give about being a pirate queen, colonial governor or immortal, but not letting go of the space-babe part.
 Currently wearing fatigues, army boots and a thick black woollen jumper, and contemplating the bar of actual *chocolate* on the table in front of her, waiting for the alarm to ring or the spaceship to land or whatever else would interrupt her attempt to enjoy it.

-She was also reflecting that, while showing up completely arse-naked and demanding to be clothed wouldn't have been her first choice in ice-breakers - wouldn't even have made the top hundred - it had undeniably worked.
+She was also reflecting that, while showing up completely arse-naked and demanding to be clothed wouldn't have been her first choice in ice-breakers---wouldn't even have made the top hundred---it had undeniably worked.
 Apparently the soldiers respected a woman who didn't give two shits for embarrassment and just asked for a pair of pants.
 She would have expected to be on the receiving end of a lot of lecherous jokes and sly side-of-the-eye stares, but in fact they were, on the whole, treating her with deference and respect.

 "Tastes better if you eat it with your mouth, love."